gromacs/gromacs/doxygen/mainpage.md

  - \subpage page_simd <br/>
    Documentation about the new SIMD module that makes it possible to write highly accelerated CPU code that is still portable.
- - \subpage thread_mpi <br/>
-   This code is used internally for threading support, and also provides a (partial) MPI implementation that allows compiling a "thread-MPI" version of
-   \Gromacs that can run on a single node with most of the functionality of a real MPI version.
 \endif

 This list will hopefully expand over time.